10 DevOps Tools for Continuous Monitoring

 Image Source: Elastic

-Overview: Elastic Observability leverages the ELK (Elastic, Logstash, Kibana) Stack to combine logs and metrics, APM traces, uptime and UX data, and feedback from synthetic monitoring activities into a single solution that gives DevOps teams enhanced visibility of application performance in the production environment.
+Overview: Elastic Observability is an open source tool that leverages the ELK (Elastic, Logstash, Kibana) Stack to combine logs and metrics, APM traces, uptime and UX data, and feedback from synthetic monitoring activities into a single solution that gives DevOps teams enhanced visibility of application performance in the production environment.

 Use Cases: Application performance monitoring, real user monitoring, log analytics.